Discrete Approximate Circle Bundles: Background And Problem Statement

-The possible circle bundle structures over a metric space $B$ are completely described by a pair of discrete invariants called \textit{characteristic classes}.
+The different possible circle bundle structures over a topological space $B$ are completely described, up to isomorphism, by a pair of discrete invariants called \textit{characteristic classes}.
 In particular, a non-vanishing class indicates the bundle is non-trivial, so there is no hope of constructing a coordinatization for the whole space as a product.
 Additionally, characteristic classes are invariant under continuous perturbations, so one might hope to be able to stably recover them from a noisy finite sampling.
-Another key feature of characteristic classes is that they can be computed from local measurements alone, which makes them an ideal tool for working with complex, high-dimensional data not amenable to more direct techniques.
+Another key feature of characteristic classes is that they can be computed from local measurements alone, which makes them suitable for working with complex, high-dimensional data not amenable to more direct techniques.
 Lastly, the characteristic classes of a bundle can be used to construct a so-called \textit{bundle map} from the total space to a more familiar space which respects topological structure.
 This observation has recently been leveraged in works such as~\cite{LeeEtAl2025} and~\cite{Euclidean_Vector_Bundles} to develop non-linear dimensionality reduction techniques based on vector bundles.
 In this paper, we extend this approach to circle bundles.\\